Pints, Pounds, & Pâté

 Bluebeard Indy

 One of the closest Fountain Square restaurants to downtown Indianapolis, Bluebeard Indy is an eccentric treasure, named after a book by Indianapolis native, Kurt Vonnegut.
-Since it opened in 2012, Bluebeard has constantly topped the lists of Indy's best restaurants.
+Since it opened in 2012, Bluebeard has constantly topped the lists of Indy's best restaurants, with good reason.

 Come for great cocktails, intricate dishes, and an astonishing typewriter collection.